 - 3 Roma or plum style tomatoes, diced

 - ⅓ cup chopped cilantro, plus additional for garnish

 - 1 jalapeno, seeded as desired and finely diced

 - 2 fresh limes

-- 1 pound peeled and deveined shrimp, cooked or raw (see instructions below for raw shrimp)
+- 1 pound large peeled and deveined shrimp, cooked or raw (see instructions below for raw shrimp)

 - 2 ripe avocados, chopped

-- In a large mixing bowl combine diced tomatoes, diced onion, chopped cilantro, and finely diced jalapeno.
-Squeeze mixture with the juice of one lime, season with a little salt, and toss together with a spoon.
-Add the entire jar of cocktail sauce and stir till combined.
-Place bowl in the refrigerator to chill while you prepare the shrimp.
+- In a large mixing bowl combine the diced tomatoes, diced onion, chopped cilantro, and finely diced jalapeno.
+Squeeze the juice of one lime over the top, season with a little salt, and toss it together with a spoon.
+Add the cocktail sauce and stir until combined.
+Place the bowl in the refrigerator to chill while you prepare the shrimp.

 - If using cooked shrimp, skip to next step.
-If using raw shrimp, place them in a colander, rinse with cold water and drain well.
+If using raw shrimp, place them in a colander, rinse with cold water, and drain well.
 Remove tails if necessary.
 Bring a large pot of water to boil on the stove.
 Drop in about one tablespoon of salt.
-Add shrimp and cook for about two minutes or until the shrimp is white with pops of pink.
+Add the shrimp and cook for about two minutes or until the shrimp is white with pops of pink.
 Drain the hot water from pot and cover the shrimp with cold water to cool them down and stop them from cooking further.
 Drain well and transfer the shrimp to a cutting board.